- Claim TPD from Superannuation Funds

 - An accurately completed claim form

-- Medical assessments and doctor’s reports
+- Other medical assessments and doctors’ reports

 Lodging a TPD Insurance Claim